A Chopped at home challenge is a fun way to use up random pantry ingredients and get your family involved in cooking!

 Tell me, have you done a Chopped challenge and if so, how did it go?
 I’d love to hear your stories of awesome creations, weird food combos, and epic fails!

-If you loved this challenge and want to save it for later, get the Mystery Basket Challenge for only $5!
+If you loved this challenge and want to save it for later, use coupon code READER to get the Mystery Basket Challenge for only $6!